In this guide

 The SMSF is the beneficiary of the trust, but the bare trustee (which cannot be the same as the SMSF trustee), acts as the registered holder of the property.

-When the loan is repaid, legal ownership of the property reverts to the SMSF trustee.
+When the loan is repaid, legal ownership of the property can revert to the SMSF trustee.

 How to purchase a commercial property for your SMSF